Dept. of Education apologizes for misspelling W.E.B. Du Bois

 — Jason Tocci (@JasonT) February 12, 2017

-The NAACP was quick to mock the typo.
+The NAACP, which Du Bois co-founded, was quick to mock the typo.

 “‘In the Days of Loose & Careless Logic, We Must Teach Thinkers to THINK.’ – William Edward Burghardt DU Bois,” the NAACP tweeted.

-The Du Bois error was left unaddressed for nearly four hours before the department issued its apology and a corrected version.
+The Du Bois error was left unaddressed for nearly four hours before the department posted a corrected version of the tweet and issued an apology — which also included a typo.

+“Our deepest apologizes for the earlier typo,” the initial apology tweet read before a second one was issued.

 "Education must not simply teach work – it must teach life." – W.E.B.
 Du Bois pic.twitter.com/hSg4R1rLHH